 This makes feeding the snake and removing it very easy.
 In addition, front openings make maintenance and cleaning simple.
 Ball pythons are escape artists and find ways to escape any tank that isn’t well secured.
 The Exo Terra Glass Terrarium has specially designed locks to prevent this.

 Since it is important to maintain a temperature gradient, the bottom plate of the terrarium is raised making it easy to install a heat mat.
 It also has inlets for wires/tubes just in case you need to install decorations such as waterfalls and sensors in the terrarium.

 This vivarium measures 36 x 18 x 18 inches and is big enough for a ball python.
 The top screen is tough yet provides good ventilation.
-This screen also allows infrared and UV light to enter the enclosure.
+This screen also allows infrared and UV light to enter the new enclosure.

 And while ball pythons don’t require UV light, infrared lamps are a great way to heat up the terrarium.
 On the subject of heating, the REPTIZOO Reptile Glass Terrarium has a raised bottom frame that makes it easy to install a heating map.

 A big selling point of the REPTIZOO Reptile Glass Terrarium is how easy it is to set up and knock down.
 This makes for easy and convenient storage.
 It has front opening panels for easy cleaning, feeding, decorating, and maintenance.
 It also has closable inlets for tubes and wires.

 The Hagen Exo Terra Snake Starter Kit comes with all the things you need to set up a living space for your snake.
 The kit includes a vivarium, bedding, heater, hiding cave, a water basin, a thermometer, and a day-night LED fixture.